yuyangdu01/LLM4VQA_CL_TMI/README.md

 * Step 1: In time slot #1, we train the model with EndoVis17 dataset.

 * Step 2: In time slot #2, we train the model with EndoVis18 dataset.

+* Step 3: In time slot #3, we train the model with DAISI-VQA dataset.

-* Then in time slot #3, we train the model with DAISI-VQA.
+* Then in time slot #4, we train the model with LRSP-VQA.

 ## Testing
 * After the training in time slot #1, we test the model on EndoVis17.